-David is known for his strategic approach to addressing client matters.
-Drawing on his undergraduate accounting degree, he uses the numbers as a platform to evaluate the situation.
-Next, his experience as an arbitrator and a contract administrative law judge enables him to analyze the situation from the vantage point of a prospective judge.
-Finally, he adds his practical experience and then custom-crafts analysis and arguments for clients.
+David is known for his strategic approach to resolve matters.
+He draws on his undergraduate accounting degree to evaluate situations from an analytical perspective.
+His experience as an arbitrator enables him to analyze a situation from the vantage point of a judge.
+He adds his practical experience to custom-crafts solutions.

-In the construction arena, David is seasoned in representing the interests of owners, architects, developers, contractors, subcontractors and suppliers at every stage of the process — from drafting initial contracts to project completion including any disputes.
+In construction, David is seasoned in representing the interests of owners, architects, developers, contractors, subcontractors and suppliers at every stage of the process — from drafting initial contracts to project completion.

-David is a nationally known attorney for his knowledge and experience in public-private partnerships.
-He has developed financing mechanisms for water and wastewater systems, roads, bridges, material recovery facilities and other infrastructure needs.
+David is a nationally known for his knowledge and experience in public-private partnerships.
+He has developed financing mechanisms for water and wastewater systems, roads, material recovery facilities and economic development needs.

 Honors & Recognitions